After the elections

 Find out what happens after the elections and how the European Parliament plays a key part in the process.

-The first plenary session of the new legislative term will take place from 16 to 19 July in Strasbourg.
+The first plenary session of the new legislative term took place from 16 to 19 July in Strasbourg.

-Before that session, the newly-elected Members will form political groups based on shared political ideas.
+Before that session, the newly-elected Members formed political groups based on shared political ideas.

-At the first plenary, the Parliament will elect its new President, vice-presidents and quaestors as well as decide on the number of MEPs who will be sitting in each parliamentary committee.
+At the first plenary, the Parliament elected its new President, vice-presidents and quaestors as well as decided on the number of MEPs sitting in each parliamentary committee.

-At a later stage, MEPs will vote to elect a new President of the European Commission.
-Then they will assess candidates for commissioners through public hearings.
-The new Commission will need to secure Parliament approval in a plenary vote to take office.
+MEPs also voted to elect a new President of the European Commission.
+In the autumn, they will assess candidates for commissioners through public hearings.
+The new Commission needs to secure Parliament approval in a plenary vote to take office.

 The address has been copied to your clipboard.EU countries need to notify the European Parliament of the names of the newly-elected MEPs.